techstackmedia/pillometer-ai/README.md

 - **Usage:** Used as the main component for authentication.
 - **Props:**
   - `isCurrentPage`: Boolean value indicating whether the current page is for authentication or registration.
-  - `navigateToNextPage`: Function to navigate to the next page.
+  - `navigatePage`: Function to navigate to the next page.

 #### 5. **AuthLiner Component**